dfulmer/spreadsheet-maker/README.md

 maker_original4.py - this script has a problem with the summary tsv file.

+maker_original5.py - this script has a problem with the summary tsv file.

 # Directory 3
 maker_original3.py came close but was stripping out leading tabs in many files.